The 802.11 Standard and You

 For example, if you go to the Task Group AX page, you'll see that they have completed their first draft of the amendment and the current timeline has the amendment being sent to RevCom in December of 2018.
 You can learn a lot about what's coming and what you need to prepare for by keeping an eye on the TG pages.
 You can learn a lot diving into their documents, too.

-I find it the open process used by the IEEE useful.
-By keeping track of what the task groups are doing, I can stay ahead of the game on what's coming and that leaves myself and my customers in a better position to make intelligent decisions.
+I find it the open process used by the IEEE valuable.
+By keeping track of what the task groups are doing, I can stay ahead of the game on what's coming and that leaves me and my customers in a better position to make intelligent decisions.
 I hope you find it useful as well!

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.